mojvat/Wireguard-for-Centos/README.md

 # Wireguard
-one key insstalltion for centos 7

-WireGuard one-click installation script CentOS version
+WireGuard one-click installation script CentOS version:
-prompt:

 At present, most of the systems have older kernel versions and do not support WireGuard.
 You need to upgrade the kernel as follows.
 Installation process: